Brent Crews Motorsports

-Brent Crews Motorsports is an American stock car racing team that competes in the NASCAR Craftsman Truck Series.
+Brent Crews Motorsports (BCM) is an American stock car racing team that competes in the NASCAR Craftsman Truck Series.
 The team was founded in 2025 by Brent Crews, and they field the No. 70 Toyota part-time for Crews.

 History

 On August 1, 2025, Brent Crews announced the formation of Brent Crews Motorsports, a new team that would compete part-time in the Truck Series in 2025.
 Pristine Auctions were announced as the team's primary sponsors.
 Crews would later announce that his friends and fellow NASCAR drivers Jesse Love and Connor Zilisch would be executives of the Toyota-based team.
-Following pushback from Chevrolet, of which Love and Zilisch race under in the NASCAR Xfinity Series, both Love and Zilisch would post similar statements denying involvement with the newly-founded team.
-Crews would also later post on X/Twitter saying that it was a joke, and they're just friends who want to see him succeed.
+Following pushback from Chevrolet, of which Love and Zilisch race under in the NASCAR O'Reilly Auto Parts Series, both Love and Zilisch would post similar statements denying involvement with the newly-founded team.
+Crews would also later post on Twitter saying that it was a joke, and they're just friends who want to see him succeed.
 The team would end up finishing seventeenth in the race.